-If <Array> specifies typeMapping, it should not specify alignment and elementTypeMapping.
+If <Array> specifies typeMapping, it should not specify elementTypeMapping.

 If <Array> specify neither typeMapping nor elementTypeMapping, type mapping selection rules will be attempted to find a type mapping for the elementType and thus construct the type mapping for this <Array>.